 In general, couples tend to think that wedding photography is expensive.
 However, when you look at it compared to other items

-in your budget, you quickly realize that it is on the lower side.
-Plus, if you are a bride or a groom looking to have your wedding day professionally photograph, 10% of your budget is a small price to pay.
+in your budget, you quickly realize it is on the lower side.
+Plus, if you are a couple looking to have your wedding day professionally photographed, 10% of your budget is a small price to pay.

 When I got married, I wasn’t into photography.
 The only thing that was important to me was the venue.
 My wife picked the photographer, and today I wished I had taken more interest in choosing our photographer.